HELLO AND WELCOME TO MY BLOG!

 One of the main reasons why I created this blog, is because I wanted do something more for animals.
 Especially those raised, often in apalling conditions, to become food.
 But I also want to contribute to saving our planet and do my best to ensure that my children have a future.
 Not just my children – your children, everyone’s children.
 A plant-based diet is more sustainable and has the added benefit of actually being better for our health.
 I’m so happy to see veganism gaining ground and losing some of that bad rap that vegans often get.
 People’s awareness towards animals and the environment is also changing.

 One of the things I love most is being inventive in the kitchen.
-You know, when the fridge is practically empty and you have to come up with something using that improbable combination of sorry looking ingredients staring you in the face from the depths of the fridge.
+You know, when the fridge is practically empty, and you have to come up with something using that improbable combination of sorry-looking ingredients staring you in the face from the depths of the fridge.
 Some of my best recipes ever originated just like that.
 It sort of brings out the best in you, you just have to be imaginative and creative.
 I love going to the market or supermarket and buying fresh seasonal produce which is on offer – that way I spend less.
-Then I go home and decide what to do with the food that I’ve bought.
+Then I go home and decide what to do with the food I’ve bought.

 Gradually, over the last couple of years, I’ve taken all my recipes and started to put them all in one place – here on my blog.
 Today I would like to share them with you.
 I’d love to show people that vegan food is not boring at all.
 It would make me so happy to help you discover that vegan food can be truly delicious!